adamjr36/orderbook-dashboard/README.md

 # Orderbook Visualization tool

 Exactly what it sounds like.
 Available at [orderbook.adamjackrubinstein.com](orderbook.adamjackrubinstein.com) !
+Created supafast with Trae.

 ## Issues / Future improvements
 1. Graphs don't look great when there are only a couple orders